 Credential Rate, which includes a combination of high school equivalency and postsecondary education or training credentials.

-After negotiations with AEL grantees were completed for the enrollment targets, TWC’s three-member Commission approved final enrollment and the MSG targets on September 25, 2018, for implementation in PY’18–’19.PROCEDURES:
+Targets for these measures remain the same as those approved by the Commission on January 29, 2019.
+PROCEDURES:

 No Local Flexibility (NLF): This rating indicates that AEL entities must comply with the federal and state laws, rules, policies, and required procedures set forth in this AEL Letter and have no local flexibility in determining whether and/or how to comply.
 All information with an NLF rating is indicated by “must” or “shall.”